paul-kang-1/bazel-webpack-demo/README.md

 ### Installation

 #### Building via Bazel
-Building/updating the image is as simple as below:
+Building/updating the image is as simple as below using `rules_oci`:
 ```sh
 cd example-rules-oci/packages/webpack-app
 bazel run image_tar